priism-center/thinkCausal_dev/thinkCausal/inst/app/www/md/help.md

 #### Survey weights
 Sometimes our data comes from surveys that are not representative of the population we are inferences about.
+If your dataset contains survey weights, indicate *yes* for the the Include survey weights input under Advanced Options.

+If your dataset does not contrain survey weights leave this input as *no* which is the default option.

 <br>